 VERNITA GRAY (1992): She organized a gay and lesbian hotline in 1969 and hosted support groups in her home.
 She has published extensively in literary and poetry magazines and was an early leader in the Chicago gay liberation movement.
-She has done years of work in the Cook County state's attorney's office to aid crime victims and witnesses.
+She worked for years in the Cook County state's attorney's office to aid crime victims and witnesses.